Income requirements for French Residency & Long Stay Visa

 - Last updated on .

-If you are looking to move to France and apply for French Residency (via a Long Stay Visa), then there are a number of important criteria that you need to meet.
-There are actually, 4 main criteria that you must satisfy on your Long Stay Visa application.
+If you are looking to move to France for more than 90 days in a year, then you will need to apply for a Long Stay Visa.
+There are 4 main criteria that you need to meet to satisfy the requirements of you Long Stay Visa application.

 - A valid passport (which must have at least 12-18 months before expiry) + passport photos